 Rob is a Certified Financial Planner (CFP) and Austin is a Chartered Financial Analyst (CFA).
 Rob and Austin are both Investment Advisers, meaning they have completed their Series 65 securities exams.

 How do you get paid?

 We only get paid by our clients for the advice that we provide.
 There are no backdoor commissions from investment companies or anything like that.
 Solely getting paid from our clients drastically minimizes conflicts of interest.
 We have no incentive to invest clients dollars one place or another, other than believing that is what is best for them.

-To benefit the most, you should be committed to spend some time and effort towards your financial goals.
+To benefit the most, you should be committed to spending some time and effort towards your financial goals.
 The initial ramping up process takes 3-4 meetings.
-After new clients are onboarded, we are set to meet semi-annually during the first and third quarter.
+After new clients are onboarded, we are set to meet annually during the first and third quarter.
 These meetings are important.
-In these meetings we will update anything that has changed over the past six months, and make sure we are still taking all of the necessary steps towards your desired goals.
+In these meetings, we will update anything that has changed over the past six months, and make sure we are still taking all of the necessary steps towards your desired goals.

 Once the financial plan is created, we continually monitor it and update it every time we meet.
 After every meeting, you will have an updated financial plan representing our current outlook on your situation.
 On investing, we completely handle all of the investing for all of our clients.
 At the outset of our relationship, together we craft an Investment Policy Statement that serves as your instructions to us on how to invest your money.
 These instructions as well as the discretion you provide allows us to craft an investment portfolio that is tailored to your personal needs.
 We continually monitor this portfolio for you, making sure everything stays in line and we will make adjustments when necessary.

 What Services Do You Provide/ What do you do for your clients?